Testwell CMTJava

 - Publishing the results in HTML

-- The CMTJava report, linked to the actual source
+- The CMTJava report, linked to the

-measures are out of their acceptable limits are highlighted in red.
+color-coded.
+Items whose measures are out of their acceptable

-With one mouse click it is possible to see the actual source code of
+possible to see the actual source code of the method or class at

-- Independent of the used Java development environment
+- Independent of the used Java development

 - CMTJava does not use, not even assume the